 Julian Betts, SanDERA’s executive director, said of the report: “The good news is unequivocal,” but he said the district must to do more to reach the students who struggle the most.”

 “While we projected only about seven out of 10 students would complete a-g coursework and graduate in 2016, it is clear eight out of 10 did so, a credit to the students and educators for hard, yet impressive, work,” said Betts, who also noted that most students who did transfer out of high school, “lagged far behind in a-g coursework completion.”

 In addition to analyzing graduation rates and student performance, the report looked into allegations a local news outlet raised about the district’s graduation rate.
 Data analysis included in the report helps confirm the allegations are false.

-The San Diego Education Research Alliance (SanDERA) is the second local research organization to publish a detailed look at graduation data from San Diego Unified under the new graduation policy.
+The San Diego Education Research Alliance (SanDERA) is the second local research organization to publish a detailed look at graduation data from San Diego Unified under the new graduation policy which they are doing in collaboration with udacity reviews.
 Last October, Alliance San Diego published a similar exploration of the district’s efforts to increase graduation rates and put in place more rigorous graduation standards.
 Both reports concluded the strategies put in place by San Diego Unified to increase graduations are working.

 San Diego Unified will convene a special committee to review the report’s findings and make recommendations.

 To read the SanDERA College Prep for All report, visit sandera.ucsd.edu.